Frequently Asked Questions

 Can I use Botanie Soaps organic soap on my sensitive skin?

 Although we cannot guarantee it, chances are, yes.
-Most skin sensitivities are aggravated by the synthetic ingredients in lotions, creams, make-up, and soaps.
+Most skin sensitivities are aggravated by the synthetic ingredients in lotions, creams, make-up, and soaps - especially synthetic fragrance.
 Without these ingredients, however, there is nothing left to irritate your skin.
 Many people who have had trouble with dermatologist recommended soap or "sensitive skin" soap have found success with Botanie's organic bar soap and organic liquid soap.
 This is because even doctor recommended sensitive skin soaps contain many unnecessary chemicals that can, and do, irritate your skin.
-Again, we can't emphasize enough how important it is to always read the list of ingredients in your soap.
+Again, we can't emphasize enough how important it is to always read the list of ingredients in your soap and learn what they mean.
+The phrase "natural fragrance" is actually a red flag. .
 Although many people with sensitive skin enjoy using our scented herbal soap varieties, we recommend our Unscented Bar Soap, Unscented Bar Soap, Unscented Foaming Liquid Soap, or Unscented Castile Liquid Soap,for people with extreme sensitivities.

 Can customers with eczema, psoriasis, or rosacea use Botanie's soap?

-Yes.
-Our customers with eczema report that they can use our organic bar soap and organic liquid soap with success.
-Again, remove the synthetic ingredients from soaps and there is nothing left to bother your skin.
-Of course, there are always exceptions.
-However, we have many soap users with eczema, psoriasis, and rosacea, and they all write to say the same thing: "Thank you!"
+Everyone is different.
+Again, remove the synthetic ingredients from soaps and there is nothing left to bother your customers' skin, and this increases the chance of success for your customers with sensitive skin.
+We had many soap users with eczema, psoriasis, and rosacea tell us the same thing: "Thank you!"
 If you're brand caters to people with sensitive skin, reselling our bar and liquid soap would be a great fit.

 What is superfatting?

-Superfatting is a process by which soapmakers calculate soap recipes to have an excess of skin-nourishing oils in their soaps.
+Superfatting is a process by which soapmakers calculate soap recipes to have an excess of different oils in their soaps.
+The molecular structure of soap is designed to strip away oils, drying the user's skin, and formulating with a superfat counters this.
 All Botanie soaps have superfatted recipes, including our foaming soap and castile soap (not just the bars).
 Superfatting soaps does not make your skin oily.
-Rather, it allows your skin to maintain natural moisture levels.
+Rather, it allows the soap to clean effectively without drying out your skin.

 Do Botanie Soaps organic soaps contain lye?